 Montreal Waterways meets the CIRM: The St-Lawrence River, daily encounters and personal meanings

-Montreal Waterways meets the CIRM is a series of two blog entries that respond to my experience walking along urban water in Montreal with The Centre for Interdisciplinary Research on Montréal.
-Here I address my personal relationship with water in cities and how the CIRM’s conferences-experiences allowed me to rethink my encounters with the St-Lawrence river in the winter.
+This blog entry responds to my experience walking along urban water in Montreal with The Centre for Interdisciplinary Research on Montréal.
+I address my personal relationship with water in cities and how the CIRM’s conferences-experiences allowed me to rethink my encounters with the St-Lawrence river in the winter.

 By Maya Lamothe-Katrapani